mcinglis/c-style/readme.md

 //             qualifier from pointer target type
 ```

-Using `const` isn't really a choice.
+Thus, using `const` isn't really a choice, at least for function signatures.
 Lots of people consider it beneficial, so everyone should consider it required, whether they like it or not.
 If you don't use `const`, you force your users to either cast all calls to your functions (yuck), ignore `const` warnings (asking for trouble), or remove those `const` qualifiers (lose compile-time correctness).

 If you're forced to work with a library that ignores `const`, you can write a macro that casts for you: